buzzqw/TUS/OBSS/markdown-separati/en/13-armed-combat.md

 ### Ranged weapon against targets in combat

-In combat, it's not easy to aim at a target that is in combat with another creature.
+In combat, it' \*\*s not easy to aim at a target that is in combat with another creature.

 In addition to any penalties given by Cover (page ), there is an additional penalty of -2 to the Attack Roll.